 Donald leads the asset management strategy, policy and plans for the trunk road network including the budget management of the £250 million annual maintenance spend.
 In addition he also has responsibility for Technical Standards, Road Policy, Management Information Systems and Research.

-Chief scientist of TRL's (Transport Research Laboratory) infrastructure division
+Former Chief scientist of TRL's (Transport Research Laboratory) infrastructure division

 An experienced scientist and manager, Dr Helen Viner joined TRL in 1997 as a researcher after two years of post-doctoral academic research.
 In January 2013, she was appointed as chief scientist for the infrastructure division, a role that includes developing collaborative research partnerships, preparing proposals for research funding, oversight of technical quality, and communicating TRL’s activities internally and externally.

 >She is the UK research coordinator within FEHRL (the Federation of European Highway Research Laboratories) and the research area leader for energy, environment and resources.

 In her own specialism, Viner has worked extensively on the surface characteristics of road pavements, being responsible for innovative research and developing associated advice and standards.
 Her experience includes tyre-road interaction (friction, splash/spray, rolling resistance and noise), accident trends, performance monitoring and, latterly, the adhesion properties of railways.

 Chief Executive at HTMA (Highways Term Maintenance Association)